ICT-Owls/ICT-Owls.github.io/tryit.md

 Because OwlSport is not a finished product, we will provide a guide here to navigate the prototype.

+### What to try

+Sign in with one of the above accounts and try creating an event with some of the other accounts invited.
+Try opening the event and requesting carpooling.
+Then sign into different accounts to see what options become available to them.
+Currently you unfortunately cannot invite more users *after* creating the event, so be sure to invite people from the start..

 ### Accounts

 To use OwlSport, you will need a user account.
 To simplify things, we have set up some already for you to use.
 For each account, the password is simply **`testing`**.